Shogun486/3D-Art-Institute-of-Chicago-Gallery/README.md

 ==============

 Ever wanted an "on-demand" art gallery experience?
 Well, you now can!
-This website allows you to search all artworks under the API of the _Art Institute of Chicago_'s (AIC).
+This website allows you to search all artworks under the API of the _Art Institute of Chicago_ (AIC).
 You can now view any of these artworks on this website, displayed as a gallery for you to walk through.
 When you approach each artwork, a description box will pop up so you can learn more about the piece.
 You'll feel like you're walking inside of the AIC itself!